scipy-conference/scipy_proceedings/papers/tim_mattson/PyOMP_mattson.rst

 ------------------------

 The Loop Level Parallelism pattern is where most people start with OpenMP.
-This is shown in figure2.
+This is shown in figure 2.
 The code is almost identical to the serial version of the program.
 Other than the import and timing statements, parallelism is introduced through a single with statement to express the parallel for construct.
 This construct creates a team of threads